abzilla/blabber/project.md

 User stories:

 1.)
-A user signs in through @twit_bit_app so they can see the tweets.
+A user signs in to the @twit_bit_app Twitter account so they can see trending topics streaming tweets.

 Obstacles:
 1.)
 Couldn't figure out the Oauth stuff for the Twitter.
 The damn thing died.

 10/22/13

 Scope: New project.
-Make a twitter clone for GA.
+Make a social network for GA.
 Call it Blabber.

 User stories:
 1.)
 A user can create an account.
 2.)
 A user can sign in to the website.
 3.)
 A user can sign out of the website.

 Obstacles: